So you have decided that homeschooling your kids is the educational pathway and lifestyle that suits you and your family.

 Secondly, too much freedom and flexibility can derail and distract us from achieving and setting goals.
 Thirdly, don’t compare kids to each other and don’t compare yourself to anyone either.

-All of these apply to both kids and parent.
-And always remember you are doing the best you know how.
+All of these apply to both kids and parents.
+And always remember you are doing the best you know-how.

 Conclusion on 5 Steps To Homeschool Success

 These little steps are provided to support you on your homeschool journey.
 Should you need further information on any of the steps above visit my weekly blogs or contact me via email and I will be happy to give share my experiences and provide support in any way I can.